 Cassie Sevigny — Media Coordinator

 Cassie is a recent graduate of Economics and Creative Writing at the University of Montana.
 A lover of water and mountains, Missoula was a piece of home away from her Puget Sound home.
 She aims to bring awareness to environmental issues through her writing and outdoor involvement with WEN.
-Currently Cassie takes photographs and notes to write stories for the WEN blog, updates the website, and assists with a variety of programs in the field or classrooms.
+Currently Cassie takes photographs and writes stories for the WEN blog, updates the website and social media, and assists with a variety of programs in the field or classrooms.